Email FacebookTwitterMenu burgerClose thin

 Every advisor knows to look for the big things when buying a book of business, such as how much revenue they’ll be bringing in compared to what they are paying.
 However, many overlook one of the most important aspects of deciding to do this, which is client synergy.
 If you’re buying a book filled with clients that don’t fit in with your current roster of clients then it might not be the right fit for you.

 An example of what we’re talking about here can help you understand the importance of this concept.
 If you focus on ESG investing but the book you’re buying doesn’t then it could damage the trust of your current clients if you take on the list of new ones.
-This could end up hurting your business by costing you clients and costing you the growth opportunity you’re looking for.
+This could end up hurting your business by costing you clients and costing you the growth opportunity that you’re looking for.

 You want to make sure that you lose as few clients as possible from both your current client roster as well as your future ones.
 So if the clients that you’re bringing on aren’t a good fit for what you offer, or you can’t deliver what they expect, then you might want to pass and look for a book of business that is a better fit for you.